liuyangme/liuyangme/README.md

-### Hi👋, my name is Liu Yang(刘阳).
+### Hi👋, my name is Liu Yang(刘阳), a master degree candidate from China.
-### I'm a master degree candidate from China.
-I like designing system from square one.My research interest is computer vision and digital signal system, specifically on hardware accelerator.
+### I like designing system from square one.
+My research interest is computer vision and digital signal system, specifically on hardware accelerator.

 📪reach me at *iuyang9609@gmail.com*
 <!--